Centers and Institutes

 Center for Agricultural and Rural Development (CARD)

-John Crespi, Interim Director
+John Crespi, Director

 Established in 1958, CARD is among the largest university-based agricultural policy research institutes in the United States.
 It conducts public policy and economic research on agricultural, environmental and food issues.
 Researchers develop and apply economic theory, quantitative methods and interdisciplinary approaches to create relevant knowledge.
 Communication efforts target state and federal policymakers; the research community; agricultural, food, and environmental groups; individual decision-makers; and international audiences.